Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Experiments

+Besides standard RL, \benchmark{} enables policy learning via its end-to-end differentiability.
+DPC learns a policy \emph{exclusively} via reward gradients propagated through the differentiable simulation, omitting value estimation, explicit exploration, or auxiliary components.
+As shown in Figure~\ref{fig:dpc_results} (top), DPC achieves substantial speedups over RL on \texttt{CylinderJet2D-easy-v0}, outperforming PPO and SAC by approximately one and two orders of magnitude, respectively.
+In a more turbulent setting on \texttt{RBC2D-hard-v0}, DPC is competitive, performing on par with TD-MPC and SAC and clearly outperforming PPO.

 Next, we discuss an individual test set episode using the final policies for \texttt{CylinderJet2D-easy-v0}.
-Figure~\ref{fig:cylinder_test_episode} shows the temporal evolution of applied actions $a_t$ and the resulting drag coefficients $C_D$.
-Both RL policies rapidly attenuate oscillations and reduce drag relative to the uncontrolled baseflow, with SAC achieving the lowest final $C_D$ corresponding to a drag reduction of approximately $8\%$, and PPO in agreement with findings by \citet{rabault-jfm19}.
-In addition to the classical RL policies, we evaluate D-MPC, which selects actions \emph{exclusively} by ascending the reward gradient through the differentiable simulation.
-Its observed drag reduction indicates that reward gradients provide effective control signals for AFC and underscores the value of \benchmark{} as the first fully differentiable AFC benchmark.
+Figure~\ref{fig:dpc_results} (bottom) shows the temporal evolution of applied actions $a_t$ and the resulting drag coefficients $C_D$.
+All three RL policies rapidly attenuate oscillations and reduce drag relative to the uncontrolled baseflow, with SAC achieving the lowest final drag coefficient corresponding to a drag reduction of approximately $8\%$, comparable to TD-MPC and PPO, and in agreement with findings by \citet{rabault-jfm19}.
+The observed drag reduction of approximately $7.2\%$ for the DPC policy indicates that reward gradients provide informative and stable control signals for AFC.
+This underscores the value of \benchmark{} as the first fully differentiable AFC benchmark and foundation for research on gradient-based learning of AFC strategies.
+DPC results are currently limited to the \texttt{CylinderJet2D} and \texttt{RBC2D} environments.